Bell Sub List

 Debbie Henning has been involved with handbells for over 50 years as both a ringer and a director.
 Besides ringing with the Westminster Ringers & directing Accelerando – both ensembles of Westminster Ringer, Inc., she is the Director of Music at Grace UMC in Gaithersburg, MD and coHandbell Director at the Westminster Church of the Brethren in Westminster, MD.
 Debbie serves as Managing Director and Treasurer for the Westminster Ringers, Inc. In the past she served Handbell Musicians of America Area 3 as their Maryland State Chair, Treasurer, and Coordinator of Events for over 10 years.
 In addition to her musical activities, Debbie loves to quilt, sew, cross stitch and care for her three young grandchildren.

-Kath embraces all aspects of bells–director, teacher, ringer, composer.
+Kath Wissinger embraces all aspects of bells–director, teacher, ringer, composer.
 Directing since 1988–advanced teen groups, young beginners, adults, community group, grades 4-8–she creates a wide swath of music for her diverse groups, plus commissions and pieces that simply catch her fancy.
 Well-known for unique originals and fresh arrangements–as well as unique series that include pedagogical pieces written over her 15 years of teaching–she also loves a good challenge in writing for solo/small ensemble, belltree, double choir; including voices and instruments; and adapting pop and movie themes.
 Her publishing company “ringTrue” features all these and more.